vlad17/vlad17.github.io/about.md

 permalink: /about
 ---

 Hello!
 I'm an EECS Ph.D. student at the University of California, Berkeley.

+I work at the RISELab.
+If you're an undergraduate (especially at Cal) interested in participating in research, fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSde_4EVs913k0LlwyG9lu8GwHYfaYbsAiHfsqrdCQIQ1N16xA/viewform?usp=sf_link) and mention me in the Additional Information field.

 If you find any typos or incorrect information, I would really appreciate it if you let me know!
 Please fill in a [GitHub issue form](https://github.com/vlad17/vlad17.github.io/issues/new).